bdimych/freenet-re-downloader/README.md

 - make protection:\
 - do not start download directly to disk, but start "internal" download and save to disk only on complete,\
-- or better make sure that freenet and script are both located on encrypted volume, and if not then stop with error,
+- or better make sure that freenet and script and $files_file are all located on encrypted volume, and if not then stop with error,